 Based upon the climate and topography of the area, seepage conditions may be present in localized areas.
 The accumulation of water along the base of the fill could affect the performance of the fill.
 Therefore, subdrains would be installed in the base of the fills to drain at the toe.
 In general, the subdrains would follow the existing drainage paths on the site.
 Subdrains would generally consist of 4-inch or larger diameter perforated pipes with perforations facing down as shown on Exhibit 2.4.

-In the area of the seep subsurface

-drains are proposed to ensure that the natural movement of groundwater through the poorly permeable residual soils in this area continues, thereby supporting the long-term health of the seep.
-Three subsurface drains would be constructed under the fill material, aligned approximately perpendicular to proposed retaining walls, and installed at depths to intercept and convey the flow of groundwater to the existing shallow well and seep.
+In the area of the seep, a subsurface drainage system designed with a herringbone pattern is drains are proposed to ensure that the natural movement of subsurface watergroundwater through the poorly permeable residual soils in this area continues, thereby supporting the long-term health of the seep.
+Three subsurface drainage mainlines with smaller lateral subdrainsdrains would be constructed under the fill material, aligned approximately perpendicular to proposed retaining walls, and installed at depths to intercept and convey the flow of subsurface watergroundwater to the existing shallow well and seep.
 The exact locations, alignments, and depths would be determined during the project's design phase.
 Figure 2.4 shows the preliminary routes and locations of these subsurface drains that would serve the seep area.